chapkovski/NovalandCorruptionGuide/docs/source/CodeStructurePost.rst

                     }
                 }

-                // Function to save survey data and current page to localStorage function saveSurveyData(surveyData, currentPageName) {
+                // Function to save survey data and current page to localStorage (participants' browsers) function saveSurveyData(surveyData, currentPageName) {
                     if (!isLocalStorageAvailable()) {
                         console.warn("LocalStorage is not available.
 Data will not be saved.");